skytap/course-manager-examples/script-templates/bash/README.md

 **Important**: To ensure that your scripts can be run both locally and in Skytap, please take note of the following:

-* While the Metadata Service can be accessed via several different URLs within Skytap, the Metadata Stub Service only supports `http://gw/skytap`.
-Please always access the Metadata Service via this URL for best compatibility.
+* Scripts should always access the Metadata Service via the URL **http://skytap-metadata/skytap**.
+This is a special URL that only works in Course Manager scripts.
+This should work in scripts run with `utils/run`, as well as from the Script Host in Course Manager-deployed labs (beginning with Script Host v10).
 * If your code accesses to the Lab Control endpoint, note that the endpoint URL used by the Metadata Stub Service will use http, but in production, the Lab Control endpoint will use https.
 Your code should always retrieve the Lab Control endpoint from the Metadata Service as shown above, expect that it may use either HTTP or HTTPS, and function accordingly.